marienz/nix-doom-emacs-unstraightened/README.md

 Tested and working on Linux, with emacs-overlay and Doom inputs updated automatically.
-If you're reading this on Github, there should be a CI status badge above: if CI is passing, Unstraightened installs an up-to-date version of Doom Emacs.
+If you're reading this on Github, there should be a CI status badge above: if CI is passing, Unstraightened installs an up-to-date version of Doom Emacs and (almost) all module dependencies.

-Not all Doom module flags may work (although all modules are covered by CI, not all module flags are).
-Please file an issue if you encounter a build failure.

 Not yet tested on macOS.
 Likely works as long as you do not need an "app" (you launch Emacs from the commandline or through other means).
 I intend to fix this.